 “MILLER ACT” AND OTHER BOND CLAIMS

-Under West Virginia Code § 38-2-39, often referred to as the “Little Miller Act,” and under its federal counterpart, 40 U.S.C. § 270(a-d), a subcontractor’s, materialmen’s, and second tier subcontractor’s remedy exists.
-Because of the proscription against mechanic’s liens upon public lands, public construction proceeds with the added protection of a payment, performance bond provided by the general contractor.
+Under West Virginia Code § 38-2-39 often referred to as the “Little Miller Act,” and under its federal counterpart, 40 U.S.C. § 270(a-d), a subcontractor’s, materialmen’s, and second-tier subcontractor’s remedy exist.
+Because of the proscription against mechanic’s liens upon public lands, public construction proceeds with the added protection and payment and performance bond provided by the general contractor.

 Under West Virginia Code § 38-2-39, in the erection, construction, improvement, alteration, or repair of any public building or structure, where the general contractor fails to pay a subcontractor or materialman, who has furnished machinery or equipment or labor for the full payment of the full value thereof, any such subcontractor or materialman may lodge a claim against the general contractor’s posted surety performance/payment bond to secure full payment for the full value of equipment, materials, supplies or labor rendered.
 Attention should be drawn to the fact that West Virginia Code § 38-2-39 does not state, expressly, when the statute of limitations begins to run against a surety bond claimant under this provision.